-Unsatisfactory (FX) most of the key aspects are omitted; lack of attention to the issue-irrelevant and significant redundancy; some theoretical problems presented without integration and understanding; missing or outdated examples; some analysis and theoretical justification of this problem (if applicable), most of the key aspects are omitted; problems in using professional terminology 25 - 49 Unsatisfactory (F) most or all of the key aspects are omitted; no focus on the question, not much related to the issue of information; significant gaps in theoretical questions, or their superficial consideration; the lack of examples or irrelevant examples; there is no analysis and no theoretical justification for the given problem (if applicable), most of the key aspects are omitted; problems in using professional terminology 0-24
+Unsatisfactory (F)1. most or all of the key aspects are omitted; 2. no focus on the question, not much related to the issue of information; 3. significant gaps in theoretical questions, or their superficial consideration; 4. the lack of examples or irrelevant examples; 5. there is no analysis and no theoretical justification for the given problem (if applicable), most of the key aspects are omitted; 6. problems in using professional terminology 0-24 --- ------